Slope

-Thus, a 45° rising line has a slope of +1 and a 45° falling line has a slope of −1.
+Thus, a 45° rising line has slope m = +1, and a 45° falling line has slope m = −1.

-As a generalization of this practical description, the mathematics of differential calculus defines the slope of a curve at a point as the slope of the tangent line at that point.
-When the curve is given by a series of points in a diagram or in a list of the coordinates of points, the slope may be calculated not at a point but between any two given points.
-When the curve is given as a continuous function, perhaps as an algebraic expression, then the differential calculus provides rules giving a formula for the slope of the curve at any point in the middle of the curve.
+Generalizing this, differential calculus defines the slope of a plane curve at a point as the slope of its tangent line at that point.
+When the curve is approximated by a series of points, the slope of the curve may be approximated by the slope of the secant line between two nearby points.
+When the curve is given as the graph of an algebraic expression, calculus gives formulas for the slope at each point.
+Slope is thus one of the central ideas of calculus and its applications to design.